Our guidelines to

 Systematic reviews have shown no long-term significant improvement in patient-reported pain, wound scores and length of hospital stay those with osteoarthritis treated with PRP (6).

-Research appear to be low-quality and non-randomised.
-One recent review found that despite some promising early results of PRP injections and other therapies, many of these studies present with small sample sizes, inappropriate control cohorts and short-term follow-up (7).
+Individual research papers appear to be low-quality and non-randomised.
+One recent review found that despite some suggested early results of PRP injections and other therapies, many of these studies present with small sample sizes, inappropriate control cohorts and short-term follow-up (7).

 NICE guidance agrees that there is limited evidence and further research is needed to validate PRP injections as a treatment (8).